MrVivekRajan/Waybar-Wlogout-dots/README.md

+# No Longer maintained, Just follow this [Repository](https://github.com/MrVivekRajan/Hypr-Dots) for Hyprland Themes.
 # Waybar-Wlogout-dots
 Here you will get the customized config file for waybar and wlogout for the hyprdots provided by [prasanthrangan](https://github.com/prasanthrangan)